tawanda-profuse/Maids.cc-Frontend-Developer-Assessment/README.md

 # About This Project

-This project is my solution to the Frontend Developer job assessment from Maids.cc.
-The project should be implemented using Angular 7+ and Angular CLI as the foundation.
+This project is a user interface that displays data from a public API.
+The project is implemented using Angular 7+ and Angular CLI as the foundation.
 The project meets the following requirements:

 1. **Project Setup**: The project was created using Angular 16.2.2.